ShahemNezamEddin/Dancing-together/README.md

   - The full responsive navigation bar at the top of the three pages.

-  - It includes anchor to the Logo that links to the home page, and anchors for the Home page, Gallery page, and Contact page.
+  - It includes anchor to the Logo that links to the home page.

+  - the nav includes three anchors for the Home page, Gallery page, and Contact page.

-  - The navigation bar shows the users the name of the school and it macks the navigation between different pages easy.
+  - The navigation bar shows the users the name of the school and it makes the navigation easy between different pages.

 ![Nav Bar](https://github.com/ShahemNezamEddin/Dancing-together/blob/main/assets/images/nav.PNG)